4398-mg/REST_api/README.md

-# web_app
+# REST_api
-web app repo for our project
+REST API repo for our project